DCOR-dev/dcor-docs/docs/sec_code_signing.rst

 - There is no special role for *Commiters*.
 External contributors or members of the *Triage* team must create a pull request which is reviewed by a *Core* team member.
-- Furthermore, we enforce 2FA for every member of the AFM-Analysis GitHub organization.
+- Furthermore, we enforce 2FA for every member of the DCOR-dev GitHub organization.